zzhangjii/learning-library/workshops/microservices-mysql/StudentGuide.md

     ![](images/studentguide/Picture204.png)

-### **Step 4**: Practice the multi Account/login concepts
+### **Step 4**: Test Logging into your Multiple Accounts

-Since as part of this workshop we are using Developer Cloud Service, and that Service is currently a **Traditional** cloud service, then it is important for us to fully understand how to login to both the **Standard Identity Cloud Service** managed account, and then login to the **Traditional** account at the same time.
+Since as part of this workshop we are using Developer Cloud Service, and that Service is currently a **Traditional** cloud service, then it is important to fully understand how to login to both the **Standard Identity Cloud Service** managed account, and then login to the **Traditional** account at the same time.
 After this step, we'll assume you know how to switch between accounts and services during the upcoming labs.

-- Fully exit/close your browser to log out and remove all session cookies
+- Fully exit/close your browser to logout and remove all session cookies

 - Re-open your browser.